istio/istio/pilot/doc/testing.md

 ## Test logging

-Istio Manager uses [glog](https://godoc.org/github.com/golang/glog) library for all its logging.
+Istio Pilot uses [glog](https://godoc.org/github.com/golang/glog) library for all its logging.
 We encourage extensive logging at the appropriate log levels.
 As a hint to the log level selection, level 10 is the most verbose (Kubernetes will show all its HTTP requests), level 2 is used by default in the integration tests, level 4 turns on extensive logging in the proxy.